Windows 10 is never finished, with Microsoft adding a bevvy of new features to the OS twice a year.

 Of course, not everyone will be thrilled to have a major update pushed upon them, even if it will be quicker to install than earlier releases, but there are ways to put off the upgrade.

-Here's everything you need to know about what's in the Windows 10 Spring Creators Update — whether you're a consumer or an IT admin — how to get it, what you'll need and, if you're so inclined, how to put it off for as long as possible.
+Here's everything you need to know about what's in the Windows 10 April 2018 Update — whether you're a consumer or an IT admin — how to get it, what you'll need and, if you're so inclined, how to put it off for as long as possible.

-What are the new features in the Windows 10 Spring Creators Update?
+What are the new features in the Windows 10 April 2018 Update?

 For a full run-through of these new features and how to use them, check out our walkthrough.

 Windows 10's Task View has been upgraded to show a history of previous files, apps and sites you've had open, allowing you to pick up where you left off in supported apps like Office.
-Past activity can also be tracked on other PCs, Android handsets and iPhones linked to the same Microsoft account.
+Past activity can also be tracked on other PCs, Android handsets and iPhones, provided they are linked to the same Microsoft account.

 SEE: Toolkit: 21 useful Active Directory scripts for Windows (Tech Pro Research)

-Sharing files and URLs via Bluetooth is now far easier using Windows' nearby sharing feature, accessible via the Share icon in supported apps such as the Edge browser, Photos and File Explorer.
+Sharing files and URLs between PCs via Bluetooth is now far easier using Windows' nearby sharing feature, accessible via the Share icon in supported apps such as the Edge browser, Photos and File Explorer.

 Connecting two devices via Bluetooth requires even less setup, with supported devices automatically triggering an Action Center notification asking if you want to pair the PC with the device.